 These conditions can be exacerbated by Special Administrative Measures ("SAMs"), an additional set of contact and communication restrictions that can be imposed by the US Department of Justice on federal prisoners already in solitary confinement, including in pre-trial detention.
 These restrictions frequently bar a prisoner's attorneys and family members from sharing any information received from that prisoner with third parties, under threat of criminal sanction.
-Separate from the implications for zealous advocacy and free speech, these gags, together with DOJ's refusal to provide meaningful information, mean that the public knows very little about a critical aspect of the government's treatment of prisoners in federal custody.3
+Separate from the implications for zealous advocacy and free speech, these gags, together with DOJ's refusal to provide meaningful information, mean that the public knows very little about a critical aspect of the government's treatment of prisoners in federal custody.2

-Solitary confinement disproportionately impacts prisoners of color, and other vulnerable incarcerated populations.
+Solitary confinement is disproportionately used against prisoners of color, and other vulnerable incarcerated populations.
 At Pelican Bay in California, for example, 85% of the prisoners in solitary confinement are Latino.
 So too are African American prisoners disproportionately overrepresented in SHU populations across the country.
 Prisoners with mental illness are all too frequently confined in solitary confinement, only exacerbating their symptoms; and gender identity, sexual identity, and vulnerability to sexual assault are inappropriately used to confine prisoners in solitary confinement, ostensibly for prisoners' own protection.

-Like prisoners placed in isolation units around the country, prisoners at the Pelican Bay SHU are confined to windowless cells for between 221⁄2 and 24 hours a day, without access to natural light, telephone calls, contact visits, and vocational, recreational, or educational programming.
-At Pelican Bay, hundreds of prisoners have been held in solitary confinement for over a decade; and dozens of prisoners have languished under these conditions for over 20 years - in contravention of human rights standards.
-They are retained in the SHU on the basis of flimsy evidence of "gang affiliation."
-Evidence used by the California Department of Corrections and Rehabilitation (CDCR) to purportedly demonstrate gang affiliation - and keep these prisoners in brutalizing conditions for decades at a time - includes appearance on lists of alleged gang members discovered in an undisclosed prisoner's cell, or possession of allegedly gang-related drawings.
+Like prisoners placed in isolation units around the country, prisoners at the Pelican Bay SHU are confined to windowless cells for between $22\frac{1}{2}$ and 24 hours a day, without access to natural light, telephone calls, contact visits, and vocational, recreational, or educational programming.
+At Pelican Bay, hundreds of prisoners have been held in solitary confinement for over a decade; and dozens of prisoners have languished under these conditions for over 20 years - in contravention of human rights standards.3 They are retained in the SHU on the basis of flimsy